20. What This OS Does Not Cover

 Practical mount points:

-• Decision records feed the rationale fields your DHF or design-history equivalent already requires — write the rationale once, cite it twice.
+• Decision records feed the rationale fields your design history file or equivalent already requires — write the rationale once, cite it twice.

 • Requirement lifecycle and physics-first requirements sit upstream of your formal verification trace; the controlled hypothesis becomes the verified requirement once evidence closes.